 Finally, you can do as the locals and immerse yourself in a thrilling Tuk-Tuk ride (bajajs or autorickshaws to locals), best recommended for shorter trips.
 A ten-minute ride can cost as little as $2 for a 10-15-minute ride.

 With the Bay of Bengal to its right and the Arabian sea on its left, surfing conditions in Sri Lanka can be quite varied.
 For the benefit of this guide, we have focused on the popular southwest coast, home to some of the best breaks and hidden reefs in the country.

 Sri Lanka is a country of two halves, making it a year-round destination, as long as you know where to go.
-The east and north of the island tends to experience the same conditions, while the south and west often have contrasting weather.
+The east and north of the island tend to experience the same conditions, while the south and west often have contrasting weather.

 Between November and March during its dry season is the best time to visit the south, while the east and north experience monsoon type weather.

 In contrast between May and September, the south and west experience the rainy monsoon.
 This still appeals to surfers with a hardy constitution!

 In any case, you can expect to enjoy consistently warm temperatures throughout when surfing Sri Lanka, coastal cities of around 25-30°C all year round.